fenago/learn-java-12-programming/lab_guide/Lab_10.md

 ```

 A server can be implemented in a similar way, but server implementation
-is beyond the scope of this book.
+is beyond the scope of this course.
 To demonstrate the preceding client
 code, we are going to use a WebSocket server provided by
 the [echo.websocket.org] website.
 It allows a WebSocket connection
 and sends the received message back; such a server is typically called